MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/development-best-practices-using-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Development best practices using the WCF LOB Adapter SDK"
-title: "Development best practices using the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Development best practices using the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 8ea3a13b-e41f-4920-bf0d-26f7bb145aa3
-caps.latest.revision: 28
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Development best practices using the WCF LOB Adapter SDK
 You can use the best practices in this topic to improve your applications and adapters.